Last Updated on July 19, 2023 by Cindy Bekesi

 The cost of domestic violence (DV)

 You may not know of anyone directly facing DV, but perhaps you are an employer, employee, pay part of your health insurance premiums, pay taxes, or simply watch the news occasionally.
-Everyone is impacted in some way:
+We are all impacted in some way:

 - $37 billion a year is spent in law enforcement involvement, legal work, medical and mental health treatment, and lost productivity at companies